 A sudden bone-chilling scream pierced the peaceful silence and Sam’s back jerked straight.
 She dropped the satellite phone and it slid into the out-of-bounds area and down, down, down the steep cliff and out of sight.
 She stared into the white expanse.
 This wasn’t a good start to the plan.

 The whites of Wesley Black’s tar-black eyes were fully exposed as he bolted downhill, blood spilling down his left arm.
 Despite the pain, he held back tears.
-But his mouth was wide open, corners turned down, letting out a high-pitched, barely audible whimper that only stopped when he took a breath.
+But his mouth was wide open, corners turned down, and from it came a high-pitched, barely audible whimper that only stopped when he took a breath.
 He could barely register what had just happened.
 One minute he was live-streaming himself feeding birds for his YouTube channel and the next, he was frantically running for his life.

 Wesley had been a YouTuber for over three months and had attracted hundreds of loyal subscribers in that time.
 He made videos sporadically, but checked his subscriber count frequently.
 He had only made pennies from his YouTube channel, but he didn’t care.
 Money wasn’t his motivation.